lilnpuma/cpp-boilerplate/readme.md

 the program to break).

-2. In Eclipse, right click on the boilerplate-eclipse in Project Explorer, select Debug As -> Local C/C++ Application, choose the binaries to run (e.g. shell-app).
+2. In Eclipse, right click on the boilerplate-eclipse in Project Explorer, select Debug As -> Local C/C++ Application, choose the binaries to run (e.g. controller-PID ).

 3. If prompt to "Confirm Perspective Switch", select yes.